apache/arrow/docs/source/developers/python.rst

 -------------------

 On macOS, any modern XCode (6.4 or higher; the current version is 13) is sufficient.
-All you need is have XCode installed, no additional configuration is needed.
+All you need is to have XCode installed, no additional configuration is needed.

 On Linux, for this guide, we require a minimum of gcc 4.8, or clang 3.7 or higher.
 You can check your version by running